rohitdhas/code-box/README.md

 # Code Box

-A development platform where anyone can build and websites using HTML, CSS and JS.
+A development platform where anyone can build websites using HTML, CSS and JS.
 And show off their work online.

 ![Banner](https://raw.githubusercontent.com/rohitdhas/code-box/main/public/banner.png)